 Chewy Chocolate Chip Cookies

 Chewy Chocolate Chip Cookies that have a slightly crisp exterior and a soft and chewy center with the most incredible classic chocolate chip cookie flavor.
-From here on out, this is the only chocolate chip cookie recipe I’ll be making!
+This recipe is easy to make and turns out perfect every single time!

+It definitely took some effort to come up with the most perfect chocolate chip cookies!
 Over the last couple of years, I’ve made SO MANY different chocolate chip cookie recipes.
-I’ve been hard at work to come up with the most perfect chocolate chip cookies.
-Cookies that would have that ever-so-slight crispiness on the outside, but be irresistibly chewy and soft on the inside.
-THIS is it!!!!
+I wanted a cookie that would have that ever-so-slight crispiness on the outside, but be irresistibly chewy and soft on the inside.
+Well, folks, I’m super excited to tell you that this it!
+Major cookie perfection!

 My husband and kids told me that I never need to make another chocolate chip cookie recipe.
 I totally agree!
 You’ll find the recipe below, plus all of my tips and tricks, I’ve learned through trial and error, for the most incredible chewy chocolate chip cookies.

 - Baking soda and baking powder.
-Be sure that your baking soda and baking powder is fresh and not expired.
-Many chocolate chip cookie recipes only use baking soda.
-I’ve found that a mixture of both, for this recipe, gave the cookies the perfect texture.
+Be sure that your baking soda and baking powder are fresh and not expired.
+Many recipes only use baking soda, but I’ve found that a mixture of both provides the perfect texture.
+Here’s a whole guide comparing the two and how to test for freshness.

 - Salt.
 A small amount of salt is VERY important to balance the sweetness of baked goods.

 - Sugar.
-A mix of brown and white sugar is a MUST in chocolate chip cookies!
+A mix of brown and white sugar is a MUST!
 More brown sugar than white sugar ensures a soft and chewy cookie.
+We prefer dark brown sugar, but light brown sugar works fine too.

 - Eggs.
 Eggs act as a binder in the dough.
 Two eggs give these cookies a rich flavor and a soft and chewy texture.
 Room temperature eggs will combine best with the other ingredients.

 - Vanilla extract.
-Do NOT forget the vanilla.
-And use pure vanilla extract, not imitation.
-It’s worth it!
+For complex flavor use pure vanilla extract, not imitation.
+You can truly taste the difference.

-- Semisweet chocolate chips.
-The quality of your chocolate truly matters.
-These cookies call for standard-sized semisweet chocolate chips, but feel free to use chunks or mini semisweet chips.
-I think dark chocolate or a combination of dark chocolate and semisweet chocolate would also be wonderful.
-I have tried milk chocolate and I felt like it took away from the flavor of the cookie.
+- Semi-sweet chocolate chips.
+The quality of your chocolate is important.
+We recommend standard-sized semisweet chocolate chips, but feel free to use chunks or mini semi-sweet chips.
+I think dark chocolate or a combination of dark chocolate and semi-sweet chocolate would also be wonderful.
+Milk chocolate is not recommend, as it overwhelms the overall flavor of the cookie.

 This chewy chocolate chip cookie recipe is simple, straightforward and will be your new go-to!
 Just follow these easy steps…